scharlau/security_shopping/README.md

 # README for the Security Shopping Exercise #

 This is a 'deliberate practice' exercise for working with Rails.
 As before, the goal here is to have an example that lets us better understand one part of a Rails application, and not to have a perfect example.
-To that end this shopping example is purely for exploring behaviour driven devlopment (BDD).
+To that end this shopping example is purely for exploring security in a Rails application.

 This shopping example is a simplified and modified version of a messy solution to the BDD Shopping Example at https://github.com/scharlau/BDD_Shopping.
+This has some specific gem requirements, so check that you meet those if something isn't quite right.

+Look at the BDD example too if you're not sure about how that works, and why it's a useful approach to testing with Rails.

 This 'security' example is here to show how we move from an 'unsecure' to a 'more secure' site using OWASP approaches found at https://www.owasp.org/index.php/Main_Page and in particular the Rails Cheat Sheet at https://www.owasp.org/index.php/Ruby_on_Rails_Cheatsheet and the Rails Guide on Security http://guides.rubyonrails.org/security.html

+By using the capybara components we can quickly check what's working or not for our code.

 # STILL A WORK IN PROGRESS #
+This is still a thought exercise.
+It will be worked on at a later date.
+For now the parts below relate to how you might make use of these ideas as part of a discussion.

+As an extra to show how security can be added during development this app uses the brakman gem to https://brakemanscanner.org highlight how your code can be scanned for vulnerabilities and thus fixed before they become an issue.

 ## Setting Up the Exercises ##

 Pull the Git repository via download, or by cloning to your computer.
 Run

     bundle install

-To get all of the gems sorted.
-You might have issues with the FFI gem.
-On a Mac I resolved these with Homebrew, which was used to install Rails.
-Use

-    brew install libffi
-    brew install automake

-Now you should be able to run

-    gem install ffi

-Then bundle install should complete.

 Now run the migrations with either rails or rake command depending upon your platform.